Ethiopian Premier League

 The Ethiopian Premier League (Amharic: የኢትዮጵያ ፕሪምየር ሊግ), known as the CBE Ethiopian Premier League for sponsorship reasons, is the top tier association football league of Ethiopia run by the Ethiopian Premier League Share Company (formerly the Ethiopian Football Federation from 1997 to 2020).
 Established in 1997 (1990 E.C.), it replaced the former first division (est. 1944).
-Contested by sixteen clubs, it operates on a system of promotion and relegation with the other secondary and tertiary leagues in Ethiopia.
+Contested by twenty clubs, it operates on a system of promotion and relegation with the other secondary and tertiary leagues in Ethiopia.
 The league has been an annual competition since the 1997–98 season with Saint George emerging as the country's leading club in this era with 15 titles (30 first division titles overall).

 History

 Beginnings

 The first officially recognized version of an Ethiopian football league was established in 1944.
 Originally five teams representing the various communities of Addis Ababa and The British Military Mission in Ethiopia (BMME) contested for the title which was won by the BMME.
 The Ethiopian Cup was added the following year and has been contested regularly since with the exception of some gap years.

 The early years of Ethiopian top division football were dominated for the most part by Mechal (now Defense Force SC).
 The club won 6 titles throughout the 40s and 50s.
 St. George SC enjoyed some dominance in the late 60s after which the league went through a period of relative parity in the 70s and 80s.
 The league went through changes in the 1990s culminating in the founding of the Ethiopian Premier League in 1997 (1990 E.C.) by the Ethiopian Football Federation (EFF) and the teams that made up the top division of Ethiopian Football.